tldr-pages/tldr/pages/common/mdp.md

 # mdp

-> A command-line, ncurses based tool to make presentations from markdown files.
+> A command-line based tool to make presentations from markdown files.

-- Launch a presentation from a markdown file:
+- Launch a presentation from a markdown file in the terminal:

 `mdp {{presentation.md}}`